 Setup Unity Project

-Previously if you joined us, I had you download the ARKit 2.0 Plugin from Bitbuckets because said plugin was deprecated from the Asset Store.
+In my last tutorial, I had you download the ARKit 2.0 Plugin from Bitbuckets because said plugin was deprecated from the Asset Store.
 This means that new purchases of the package are not allowed and that only users who already purchased or downloaded the package before it was deprecated, are allowed to download it.
 But do not fear, Unity has developed the AR Foundation package in order for it to be used to develop a more efficient AR ecosystem.

 To get started, open Unity and click New to create a new project.
 Let’s title it AR Shooting Gallery.
 Select where you would like to save your project and in the Template dropdown select 3D.